 No, we don't keep your credit card information.
 We use a reputable, PCI compliant third-party to process your credit card.
 We encrypt your card information and send it over.
 You could always remove your credit card information completely by going to the Profile page and scroll down to the bottom.
 Then click the "Remove Card" button.

-Yes, our dedicated and talented team of statisticians will continue to improve U-Design and add more functions to it.
+Yes, our dedicated and talented team of statisticians are continuously improving U-Design and adding more software functions to it.
 Please go to the Upcoming Products section for details.

 Please let us know the problem you encountered by either emailing us: firstname.lastname@example.org or filling out the contact form at the bottom of each page.